opulo-inc/ohai/docs/feeder8/oqc/index.md

 ## Install 8mm-feeder-sticker
 1. Install `feeder-sticker-application-jig` on the backside of the feeder
-	* It should sit snug on the feeder without being able to move around !!!info "`feeder-sticker-application-jig` is now grey instead of green"
+	* It should sit snug on the feeder without being able to move around

      ![](img/sticker1.jpg)
      ![](img/sticker2.jpg)